fleet-io/fleet-cli-nodejs/README.md

 Hello new Route!
 ```

 You can create a new website using the `fleet-cli new-website <websiteName>` command.
-This will produce a source directory for your site within the `websites` folder of our fleet project.
+This will produce a source directory for your site within the `websites` folder of your fleet project.
 You can add/edit files for your site here, including running package managers such as `ng`.
 ```
 $ fleet-cli new-website diceRollerSite
 ```